Covid 19 Vaccine study - at Synexus in Hexham General Hospital

 Right click and select open hyperlink

-Do you know this practice is a research active site?
+Did you know that this practice is a research active site?

 What does this mean for you?